intenthq/blog/_drafts/2016-05-19-big-data-cap-theorem-plain-english.md

 In our example, you can't rely on the roads being always open, as it may snow, there may be a parade or a demonstration that doesn't allow you do go from one library to another.

-In the real world, if your system is in two different datacenters you must account for the likelihood of a network partition.
+In the real world, if your system is in two different data-centers you must account for the likelihood of a network partition.
 The probability of a network problem is much lower if your entire system is in the same datacenter and you control it, but it's not impossible.

 The conclusion that comes from all the above is simple.
 If you want your libraries to be tolerant of not being able to communicate with each other, you'll need to plan what to do in case of a network problem: